Key Elements Of Plus500 Fees

-Our Plus500 review of fees below examines these four areas and key strengths and weaknesses of forex trading with Plus500.
+Our Plus500 review of fees below examines the key strengths and weaknesses of forex trading with Plus500.

-Spreads for Plus500 are not fixed.
+Spreads for Plus500 are either fixed or dynamic.
 This means the difference between the buy and sell price of any currency pairing will vary during the day based on market factors.
-Plus500 offers all the majors such as eur/usd, usd/jpy and aud/usd and many minors and exotics.
-To provide an idea of spreads we have looked at the major pairings in March 2019 for a snapshot in time.
+Plus500 offers all the majors such as EUR/USD, USD/JPY and AUD/USD, as well as many minor and exotic currency pairs.
+To provide an idea of spreads we have looked at the major pairings in January 2020 for a snapshot in time.

 The spread for the Australian to American dollar currency pair is $0.0006 per unit also known as 0.01%.
 At the time of this Plus500 fees analysis, the exact spread was 0.6pips.
 Leverage offered by Plus500 is 300:1.

 The British Pound to Australian dollar has the same percentage spread of 0.01% as the EUR/AUD currency pairing above.
-The spread per unit is $0.00018 at the time of this review.
+The spread per unit is $0.00028 at the time of this review, in January 2020.

 Plus500 has no commissions on any of their trades.
 If you’re new to the concept of commissions, the below explains this concept in greater detail: